 - Give your pet chew treats and rawhide products.
 This chewing action produces saliva which is your pet’s natural defense against tooth acids.
 Chewing can also help to keep the teeth clean by dislodging any particles of food or any bacteria that has accumulated, particularly in small, hard to clean parts of the mouth.

 - Avoid particularly hard foods such as dried bones from their diet.
 Not only is there a risk that they could fragment and become lodged in the patient, but they could also cause damage and even break your teeth.

 A dental diet is based on providing food that is nutritionally balanced while also designed to control and reduce the production of plaque on your pet’s teeth.
 There are a variety of foods and treats available that are marketed as ‘dental’.

-However, many of these do not actually have any real dental benefit for your pets.
+However, many of these do not actually have any real dental benefits for your pets.
 If you are looking for specially-formulated dental foods for your pet, look for the Veterinary Oral Health Council (VOHC) seal of approval.
 This means that the product has been tested and there is concrete evidence to support that it is effective against the development of tooth decay.